 The 90-Day Window: Your Real Retention Timeline

-Research from top SaaS companies shows a consistent pattern: starting renewal conversations 90 days before expiration changes everything.
+Research from top SaaS companies shows a consistent pattern: starting renewal conversations 90 days before expiration makes a big difference.
 Companies that begin this early achieve 15 to 20% higher renewal rates than those waiting until the last month.

 But here’s what’s critical: this window isn’t for paperwork.
 It’s for feedback.